CloudCIX Terraform Guide

 1. Project (cloudcix_project)

 Creates a CloudCIX project in the specified region.
-Accepts an optional project_note for a human-readable description of the project.
+Accepts an optional project_note for a human-readable description.

 2. Network Router (cloudcix_network_router)